Grasia/WikiChron/README.md

 You can get more information on this in the [Flask documentation](http://flask.pocoo.org/docs/1.0/server/).

 # Deployment
-The easiest way is to follow the Dash instructions: https://plot.ly/dash/deployment
+The easiest way is to use [Docker](#Docker).

-There is a script called `deploy.sh` which launches the app with the latest code in master and provides the appropriate arguments.
+Otherwise, follow the Dash instructions: https://plot.ly/dash/deployment and inspect the `deploy.sh` script, which launches the app with the latest code in master and provides the appropriate arguments.
 Check it out and modify to suit your needs.

 ## gunicorn config